prachi-p-jpg/Counter-app/README.md

 #Counter App
-A simple counter application built using HTML,CSS,and JavaScript. you can increase,decrease,or reset the count-and the color +sound changes on every click!
+A simple  counter  application  built  using  HTML ,CSS ,and  JavaScript. you can increase,decrease,or reset the count-and the color +sound changes on every click!

 ---